DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Recognizing that a specimen is type for two names (at the same time) - draft
 ----------------------------------------------------------------------------

-A specimen can be a nomenclatural type for more than one name at the same time.
-This is rare, but can be seen for example in botany where two duplicate specimens located at different herbaria has been used (unintentionally) to typify different names.

 Background/Motivation
 ~~~~~~~~~~~~~~~~~~~~~

+A specimen can be a nomenclatural type for more than one name at the same time.
+This is rare, but can be seen for example in botany where two duplicate
+specimens located at different herbaria has been used (unintentionally) as
+types for different names.

 Actors
 ~~~~~~

+**Collection manager** (in a wide sense) – a person that uses the system to manage a collection, possibly a curator, a collection manager, a collection assistant, or data capture person.

 Preconditions